 Hummus and falafel are practically part of our standard American culinary vocabulary these days, and it’s no surprise why: Middle Eastern food is delicious.
 These aren’t just foods that you can order at restaurants or pick up at the store for a late-night snack; Middle Eastern recipes are easy to make at home, as long as you have the right ingredients.

 While there are many ingredients that make up the Middle Eastern kitchen, here are a dozen to start with and a few ideas of what to do with them.

-8. Couscous.
 Couscous can refer to the ingredient, a coarsely ground pasta made from semolina, or the dish, a staple of Berber cuisine in North African Maghreb.
 There’s also Israeli Couscous, which is also made from semolina, but takes a larger, pearl form.
 Pair it with lamb sausage for a hearty dinner.

-9. Bulgur.
 Made from dried, cracked whole wheat, bulgur is a good base for pilafs and salads, like the classic tabbouleh.
-It cooks up really quickly, simply by soaking it in hot water.
+It cooks up quickly, simply by soaking it in hot water.
 You can use it in place of rice or couscous in practically any dish.
 It’s especially yummy mixed up with ground meat in a popular dish called kibbeh.

 Also check out: The Essential Spices of India

 This post was written by Anna Brones, a food and travel writer based in Paris, France who has a love for bikes, coffee and all things organic.